 All About Postage Stamp Trains

-Items in white rows are currently the only ones I've confirmed to have been released as Postage Stamp products, whereas the rest do not appear to have been released.
-Items in yellow rows appear in one or both catalogs, but are not listed on the dealer order sheet.
-The item in tan appears only on the dealer order sheet.
-Items in grey rows appear only in the instruction booklet.
+Items in white rows are currently the only ones I've confirmed to have been released as Postage Stamp products.
+Items in grey rows appear only in the instruction booklet; light grey items were made by Faller but never released as Postage Stamp products, while dark grey items may not have been manufactured.
+Items in yellow rows appear in one or both catalogs, but are not listed on the dealer order sheet, and may not have been released as Postage Stamp products.
+The one item in tan appears only on the dealer order sheet.

 Bus Sets and Accessories Index